 - 10. Personnel placed on a wildland assignment or special medical assignment must notify Verde Valley Medical Center Pre-Hospital Coordinator by email or phone related to expected assignment dates, location of assignment, drug box number(s) and crew member(s). - 11.
 Providers may only provide care under the approved scope of practice through Verde Valley Medical Center Medical Direction. - 12.
 Current Offline Guidelines are to be used when providing medical treatments. - 13.
 Personnel must patch to VVMC Medical Control for orders outside of current guideline - 14.
 Personnel must have completed PCR on all patients and provide a copy to the Prehospital care office upon return. - 15.
 Restocking of supplies and medications can be restocked upon return as necessary. - Patient's full name must be added to the Verde Valley Medical Center/Sedona Emergency Center pyxis medication machine.
 Copies of PCR must be sent to Prehospital Coordinator and Pharmacy. - 16.
-Restocking from other facilities or agencies while on assignment is not guaranteed. - Additional drug box tags must be available to maintain security if box is opened while on assignment. - 17.
+Restocking from other facilities or agencies while on assignment is not guaranteed. - If the capability to restock exists, providers must ensure medication quantity and concentration meet DHS requirements. - Additional drug box tags must be available to maintain security if box is opened while on assignment. - 17.
 Drug boxes must be stored in vehicles with a secured compartment.
 Each EMS provider is responsible for security and environmental control of the drug boxes while on duty. - 18.
 When a discrepancy is found, (broken container, missing drugs etc.), an immediate report must be made to the duty supervisor, Pre-hospital Coordinator and the VVMC pharmacy.
 An incident report shall be filed with the pharmacy upon return.
 If the incident involves a Class II controlled substance it will also be reported to the State Board of Pharmacy, DPS narcotics division, DEA and local authorities. - 19.
 Upon return to agency the Prehospital Coordinator must be notified of the return date and listing of all incidents.